Emma Hardie Amazing Face Dual Action Professional Cleansing Cloth

 Cleansing is my favorite beauty ritual.
-As a second part to my previous post 2 Ways To Use The Oil Cleansing Method, I will highlight face cloths to use with the OCM.
-I’ve gone through a couple of different ones over the years, and I think I found out what to look in a cloth for best results.
-Even though I have a favorite, all of these I’ve listed work really well, it’s just a matter of preference, skin type, price and usage.
+In the second part of my previous post, 2 Ways To Use The Oil Cleansing Method, I will highlight face cloths to use with the OCM.
+I’ve gone through a couple of different ones over the years, and I think I found out what to look for in cloth for the best results.
+Although I have a favorite, all of these I’ve listed work really well.
+It’s just a matter of preference, skin type, price, and usage.

-I know people who will replace wash cloths everyday or even after every wash, and swears it makes a huge difference.
-This is probably a very smart move, but don’t feel bad if you’re not one of them.
-I’m definitely not, I’m of course, more frivolous about it.
+I know people who will replace washcloths every day or even after every wash, and swears it makes a huge difference.
+This is probably a very smart move.
+But don’t feel bad if you’re not one of them.
+I’m definitely not.
 I replace mine every week or until it gets too spotted, that’s when I put them in the washing machine.
-I’ve never gotten skin problems from a “dirty cloth”, but this could of course be subjective to the amount of make up/dirt that is taken off with the cloth.
-For instance, I only use cleansing cloths on fairly clean skin, so it’s in my experience that you can get away with the same cloth more than four times.
+I’ve never gotten skin problems from a “dirty cloth”, but this could of course be subjective to the amount of makeup/dirt that is taken off with the cloth.
+For instance, I only use cleansing cloths on fairly clean skin, so it’s my experience that you can get away with the same cloth more than two times.

 Amazingly long name, don’t you think?
 I’ve been using these for the oil cleansing method for over two years.
 What I love about these is that they have dual sides, one gentle but exfoliating microfiber cloth and one soft muslin side.
 I guess the muslin side is supposed to act as the more exfoliating part, but comparing it with Pai’s muslin cloth, this one is much less aggressive in my opinion.

-The only negative I have on it is that the microfiber side ends being super soft the day you decide to wash it, but it remains being somewhat soft.
+The only negative I have about it is that the microfiber side ends up losing some of its softness the day you decide to wash it.
 I don’t know exactly if I’ve done something wrong, but I’ve read about others with the same complaint.

 - Could be larger in size